AnyLog-co/documentation/09- Data Management/03- High Availability.md

  | 2026-07-17 | Eric Aquaronne | added change log | 2.0.2606 |
 --->

+> **AnyLog only.** High-Availability & Data Resilience  are not available in EdgeLake.

 AnyLog's SQL data store layer has a unified solution for both high availability and data resilience — both are built on the same underlying structure: clusters of replicated operators.
 [Key Terminology](#key-terminology) covers that structure; [How It Works](#how-it-works) covers the replication and failover mechanism itself, so